Brickwood Galuteria

 Brickwood Maikaaloa Galuteria (born November 15, 1955), is an American politician, radio host, musician and actor.
 He was the Hawaii State Senator representing District 12 of Honolulu.
 He previously served as state chairman of the Democratic Party of Hawaii (2004–2006).
 In 2022, he was elected to the Office of Hawaiian Affairs Board of Trustees as an At-Large member.

 Early years

-Brickwood M. Galuteria was born in 1955 in Honolulu, Hawaii, he is of Portuguese, Hawaiian, and Filipino descent.
+Brickwood M. Galuteria was born in 1955 in Honolulu, Hawaii, he is of Portuguese, Hawaiian, Filipino, and English descent.
 Galuteria was born and raised in the Kaka‘ako and Kapahulu areas and attended Kamehameha Schools since kindergarten.
 Galuteria's family were mostly blue-collar workers.
 His father, Arnold, worked for United Airlines and was president of his union.
 His mother, Juliette, worked for the City and County of Honolulu at City Hall.
 The family lived across from what now is the John A. Burns School of Medicine.

 He attended the weeklong Executive Education Program at the John F. Kennedy School of Government at Harvard University.

 After high school and some college, Galuteria went to work for Hawaiian Airlines, eventually becoming an account executive and tour director.